 In the arena of Linux, LaTeX is considered as a standard markup language.
 It helps the users for editing the documents to markup level.
 There are lots of best LaTeX Editor available for Linux, but it seems difficult to choose the Best LaTeX Editor for both advanced and beginner.
 In this tutorial, I am going to share with you a list of top best LaTeX Editors for Linux and how to install those on Ubuntu.
 If you are a great fan of LaTeX editing or just started to learn it, this list will guide you to get the best LaTeX Editor for your Linux system.

 Best LaTeX Editor: Top 33 Reviewed

 Here this list will be divided into 3 part that means I will be covering standalone software, online LaTeX editor and lastly, LaTeX with extensions.

 Note: For clarification, these applications are not listed in any specific order, and the features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or my personal experience using them.

 TeXmaker is one of the best LaTeX editor available out there.
 It’s to be the most user-friendly LaTeX IDE for the newbie.
-TeXmaker supports all the major platforms including Windows, Linux, and MacOS.
-It provides syntax highlighting, auto code completion, code folding, spell checking, etc.
+TeXmaker supports all the major platforms including Windows, Linux, and macOS.
+It provides syntax highlighting, auto code completion, code folding, spells checking, etc.

 TeXStudio is a fork of Texmaker which comes with cross-platform features and lots of customization.
 It provides writing support including auto-completion, custom macros, search, folding, navigation, etc. It has an inline interactive spell-checking tool and built-in output viewer.